asyml/forte/README.md

 from fortex.spacy import SpacyProcessor import re
 ```
-In forte, we use data entry with different entry types to represent data.
+In Forte, we use data entry with different entry types to represent data.
 The following class is an example of data entry storing `value`.
-New user
+New User
-don't need to pay too much attention about it and just need to use it as it is.
+doesn't need to pay too much attention about it and can just use it as it is.
 ```
 @dataclass
 class Word(Generics):